wavemotion-dave/A8DS/readme.md

  * D-pad  : the joystick ... can be set to be Joystick 1 or Joystick 2
  * A      : Fire button
  * B      : Alternate Fire button
- * X      : Space Bar (R+X for RETURN and L+X for ESCAPE) - useful to start a few games
+ * X      : Space Bar -  useful to start a few games
+ * Y      : Return key (Carrige Return)
  * R+Dpad : Shift Screen UP or DOWN (necessary to center screen)
  * L+Dpad : Scale Screen UP or DOWN (generally try not to shrink the screen too much as pixel rows disappear)
  * L+R+A  : Swap Screens (swap the upper and lower screens... touch screen is still always the bottom)
- * Y      : OPTION console button
  * START  : START console button
  * SELECT : SELECT console button